JosephStocks/roberthalf-scraper/README.md

 For Linux systems using systemd, you can automate the scraper to run on a schedule using the provided user service and timer units.
 This runs the scraper every 2 hours between 7 AM and 9 PM.

 1.  **Ensure Prerequisites:**
-    *   Make sure the installation steps (cloning, dependencies, Playwright browsers, `.env` file) are complete.
+    *   Make sure the installation steps (cloning, dependencies, Playwright browsers, `.env` file with all required variables including `GITHUB_PAGES_URL`) are complete.
     *   The systemd units assume the script and its dependencies are runnable from the project's root directory (`/home/jstocks/PROJECTS/scrape-roberthalf` in the service file - **adjust this path if yours differs**).
     *   The service file uses `uv run`.
 Ensure `uv` is installed and accessible, or modify the `ExecStart` line to use `python` directly if preferred.
     *   Your user must be allowed to run long-running services (check with `loginctl show-user $USER | grep Linger` - if `no`, run `loginctl enable-linger $USER`).